danielcarter/danielcarter.github.io/_assignments/general/imovie_exercise.md

 ### Instructions

-1. Before class, shoot several interviews and some B-roll footage.
+1. Before class, shoot at least one interview and some B-roll footage.
 Think ahead to your final project and get started on that if possible.
 2. Using iMovie, create a video (no more than 90 seconds) including:
 	- at least three clips
 	- B-roll footage while the audio from another clip continues